cameroncondry/cbc-kitten-scientists/README.md

 > This section has a configurable threshold for when the automation should be activated.
 Click the **trigger** label to the right of the **Religion** label to set your desired threshold.
 The default value is `0` (activate as soon as possible).

 In the **Religion** section, you can select which buildings and techs from the **Religion** page you want to have purchased automatically.
+If necessary and possible, unicorns will be sacrificed to produce tears.

+Click **addition** to customize these additional options:

+- **Build Best Unicorn Building First**: Figures out which unicorn building (including the **Unic.
+Pasture** in the Bonfire tab) gives the best return on investment ([source](https://github.com/Bioniclegenius/NummonCalc/blob/master/NummonCalc.js#L490)) and builds that one first.
+Overrides the individual settings for those buildings.
+- **Auto Praise**: Automatically praises the sun as your faith approaches the resource limit.
+Set the **trigger** value as normal.
+- **Auto Adore the Galaxy**: Automatically adores the galaxy and converts worship to epiphany based on the **triggger** value.
+(Worship is uncapped, so based in what way?)
+- **Auto Transcend**: Automatically transcends, converting epiphany into transcendence tiers.
+(What's the threshold?)

 ### Time